geofabrik/iompair/README.md

 #### TileCache

+A TileCache directory is of the form `Z/XXX/XXX/XXX/YYY/YYY/YYY.pbf`

 #### TileStash

-TileStash are of the form
+A TileStash directory is of the form `Z/XXX/XXX/YYY/YYY.pbf`

 #### ZYX